 National Association of Home Builders, The Economic Impact of Home Building in a Typical Local Area, https://www.nahb.org/-/media/NAHB/news-and-economics/docs/housing-economics/economic-impact/economic-impact-local-area-2015.pdf

-The new development addresses high demand for quality affordable housing to support growth in the Lexington area Monarch Private Capital, a nationally recognized tax-advantaged investment firm that develops, finances, and […]
+The development serves as a valuable resource and a catalyst of positive change for the Sumter community Monarch Private Capital, a nationally recognized tax-advantaged investment firm that develops, finances, and […]

 Oct 21, 2021